andresgalante/andresgalante.github.io/_posts/2015-08-31-adopt-a-deisgner.markdown

 [Git](https://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-And [GitHub](https://github.com/) is the the place to find most of the open source projects, it hosts millions of them.
+And [GitHub](https://github.com/) is the place to find most of the open source projects, it hosts millions of them.

 For a developer git is obvious, it’s just the way they collaborate with each other.

-On the other hand, for a designer, specially the ones that don't code, git can be pretty tricky.
-We are visual creatures and we understand visual tools, that's why the  helps a lot.
-But even then, the concepts of pulling, pushing and branching repositories are hard to get around.

 On the other hand, for a designer, specially the ones that don’t code, git can be pretty tricky.
 We are visual creatures and we understand visual tools, that’s why the [GitHub desktop app](https://desktop.github.com/) helps a lot.
 But even then, the concepts of pulling, pushing and branching repositories are hard to get around.